Summer STEM Program

 The Albert Nerken School of Engineering at the Cooper Union has been preparing high school students to pursue undergraduate careers in science, technology, engineering, and mathematics (STEM) fields for over 25 years.

+The Summer STEM Program is an intensive, six-week experience that immerses students in hands-on engineering design and problem-solving, thereby placing them on the right track for careers in technological innovation.
 Students work closely with Cooper Union faculty at the forefront of engineering education.
 Projects range broadly and include robotics, digital fabrication, computer programming and app development, biomedical and genetic engineering, improved urban infrastructure, and even racecar design.
 Faculty and teaching assistants from the departments of civil, chemical, electrical, and mechanical engineering provide students with foundational knowledge and expert guidance to address real-world problems in their respective disciplines of expertise.

 “This is a rare opportunity for students to explore emerging technologies while also developing their oral and written technical communication skills— a true crash– course for future engineering students.
 I am continuously inspired by the level of creativity our high school students bring to the real-world problem solving environments we provide them.”